 There is debate over whether an engagement ring gets you off the hook for buying your significant other a Christmas present.
 The answer is complicated.
 Most people would agree that it largely depends on the couple and current circumstances.
 But trust us, another thoughtful gift under the tree – no matter how small – will add an extra touch of romanticism.
-Just be mindful that if you’re planning to propose on Christmas morning and something else gets in the way (hey, holidays and family are hectic!) then it’s not a bad idea to have a backup so she doesn’t think you forgot.
+Just be mindful that if you’re planning to propose on Christmas morning and something else gets in the way (hey, holidays and family are hectic!) then it’s not a bad idea to have a backup so she doesn’t think you forgot about her.

-What if I don’t have the ring yet?
+What if I Don’t have the ring yet?

 It’s no secret that the holidays are crazy.
-If you can’t find a ring in time for your holiday proposal that doesn’t mean you have to propose without one.
+If you can’t find a ring in time for your holiday proposal, that doesn’t mean you have to propose without one.
 Go for the loaner ring.
 The loaner ring allows you to propose with a sparkly stand-in while you nail her dream engagement ring.
 This is also a perfect option if you’d rather let her take the reins on choosing the design for her ring.
 It’s a win-win.

 Whether you decide to propose in front of the Christmas tree, ringing in the new year, or aprés-ski this engagement season, the question will require planning and consideration.
-Make your holidays merrier and be thoughtful about what you believe she ideally imagines for the magic moment.
+Make your holidays merrier and be thoughtful about what you believe your partner ideally imagines for the magic moment.
 Your proposal, over anything, is about you two and the life you hope to share together.